BYLAWS OF THE

 ARTICLE IV - OFFICES

 Section 1.
-The registered office of the Association shall be located at 100 Gina, Amarillo, Texas, 79118.and the agent therein and in charge thereof, upon whom process may be served, shall be Charles G. White.
+The registered office of the Association shall be located at 175 Victoria Glen Drive, The Woodlands, Texas 77384.and the agent therein and in charge thereof, upon whom process may be served, shall be Charles G. White.

 Section 2.
 The Association may also maintain such other offices within or without the State of Texas as the Board of Trustees may from time to time determine.